South African literature: Sesotho

 Some of the most prominent Sesotho authors are MKPD Maphala, BM Khaketla, N.S.
 Puleng, Thomas Mofolo, and Makali Isabella Mokitimi.

 Pedi

 Some of the most prominent Pedi authors are OK Matsepe, HDN Bopape, HP Maredi, SR Machaka, MS Nchabeleng and Ramaila.

 Tswana

-Some of the most prominent Tswana authors are Sol Plaatje, DB Moloto, DPS Monyaise, SA Moroke, Gilbert Modise, MJ Ntsime, LD Raditladi (who had a crater on Mercury named after him), MD Mothoagae, JHK Molao.
+Some of the most prominent Tswana authors are Sol Plaatje, DB Moloto, DPS Monyaise, SA Moroke, Gilbert Modise, MJ Ntsime, Leetile Disang Raditladi (who had a crater on Mercury named after him), MD Mothoagae, JHK Molao.

 Literary festivals

 The Franschhoek Literary Festival was launched in 2007 and has been taking place once a year since then.
 Its focus is on English-speaking South African literature that includes fiction, non-fiction and poetry.
 Every year a few distinguished international authors are also invited.
 The Knysna Literary Festival first took place in 2009 with similar objectives.
 In contrast, the Open Book Festival in Cape Town wants to be international with authors and audience from around the world.
 It also sees itself as a place where South African writers can promote themselves.
 The Open Book Festival was first launched in 2011.
 All three festivals also aim to draw children and young adults into reading by organizing special events for these audiences and funding projects such as school libraries.